lgbouma/eres21/content/faq.md

 is also planning a few panel discussions on professional development topics.

 For participants who do not give talks, we are entertaining two additional options.
-The first is a virtual poster session.
+The first is to hold a virtual poster session, within a virtual conference hall.
 The second is round-robin meet-and-greets in small breakout groups, with the opportunity to present and discuss a single result.
-Everyone involved in the conference would be expected to engage in the latter.
 You can express your preference in the registration form.

 ## Will it be just postdocs and PhD students?
 Senior researchers and undergraduates are also encouraged to register and attend.
-We do envision though that the majority of the scientific talks will be given by postdocs and PhD students, and that the scientific discussion will be driven by junior scientists.
+We do envision though that the majority of the scientific talks will be given by PhD students and postdocs, and that the scientific discussion will be driven by junior scientists.

 ## How long will the talks be?
 Final decisions will be made once the organizing committee reviews the abstracts submitted.
-Based on the large number of prospective participants expressing interest in giving a talk, we anticipate that most talks (Q+A) will be 15 minutes (to mimic AAS dissertation talks).
+Based on the number of prospective participants expressing interest in giving a talk, we anticipate that most talks (Q+A) will be 15 minutes (to mimic AAS dissertation talks).

-## Are there preferred topics?
+## Are there preferred topics for talks?
 The session topics will be chosen to reflect the abstracts submitted.
 We’re interpreting exoplanetary science broadly.
 Possible topics include:
 * Detection: transits, RVs, imaging, microlensing, astrometry, etc.